Crypto Adoption Around The World: Dominican Republic

 Current State of Crypto Adoption in the Dominican Republic

-MasterCard researched the adoption rate of cryptocurrencies in the Dominican Republic and released the results in mid-2022.
-The research showed that 85% of consumers agreed to have used an emerging form of payment, either biometrics, cryptocurrencies, QR codes, or contactless payment the previous year.
+A MasterCard research from 2022 on the Dominican Republic showed that 85% of consumers agreed to have used an emerging form of payment, either biometrics, cryptocurrencies, QR codes, or contactless payment, the previous year.

 54% of Latin consumers are optimistic about the performance of digital assets as an investment, while 52% of Dominicans indicated that they use cryptocurrencies more than in previous years.